-If a student wears inappropriate clothing to school, a school adult will inform them that they need to change.
+If a student wears clothing g to school that does not follow the dress code, a school adult will inform them that they need to change.
 If they don't have clothing to change into then they will be given loaner clothing to borrow in the office, leave the inappropriate clothing at the office, and returning at the end of the day to collect it and return the borrowed clothing.

 Students shall not argue or negotiate with the school adult who issues the Fashion Infraction.
-The student shall report to the office, change clothing quickly and return to class.
+The student shall report to the office, change clothing quickly, and return to class.